Who are the Golden Buzzer acts in Britain's Got Talent 2019?

 Here are all the acts going straight through to the semi-finals – who did the judges pick?

-Coming back for its fifth year, the Britain’s Got Talent Golden Buzzer is set to completely change the competition for five acts.
+Back for its fifth year, the Britain’s Got Talent Golden Buzzer will completely change the competition for five acts.

-As fans know, judges Simon Cowell, Amanda Holden, Alesha Dixon, David Walliams and presenters Ant and Dec all have one chance each to press the panel’s gold button and send an act straight through to the semi-finals.
+As fans know, judges Simon Cowell, Amanda Holden, Alesha Dixon and David Walliams, and presenting duo Ant and Dec, all have one chance each to press the panel’s gold button and send an act straight through to the semi-finals.

 - Susan Boyle returns to Britain’s Got Talent for 2019 auditions